-When looking at the Medicare Supplement plan options available, it can be extremely overwhelming.
-Initially when you review Medicare’s chart of the MediGap plans available, you’re faced with 11 different options!
+When you review Medicare’s chart of the Medigap plans available, you’re faced with 11 different options!
 How are you supposed to know which option is going to be the best fit for you?
 Luckily, we can narrow that chart down to just a few options that will provide you with fantastic coverage, and one of those options is Medicare Supplement Plan N.

 What is Medicare Supplement Plan N?

-Medicare Supplement Plan N, also known as MediGap Plan N, is a plan designed to help fill in the gaps left by your Medicare Part A and Medicare Part B (Original Medicare).
+Medicare Supplement Plan N, also known as Medigap Plan N, is designed to help fill in the gaps in coverage left by your Medicare Part A and Medicare Part B (Original Medicare).
 Original Medicare leaves Medicare enrollees with many out-of-pocket costs, including deductibles and coinsurances.
-Plan N is designed to limit many, but not all of these out-of-pocket costs.
+Medigap Plan N is designed to limit many costs, but not all of these out-of-pocket expenses.

 When you turn 65, you can voluntarily enroll in Medicare.
-This is a federally-facilitated health insurance program that you have paid into for most of your working life.
-Original Medicare, also known as Medicare Part A and Medicare Part B, will only cover a portion of your healthcare, but you will be responsible for some of your remaining medical expenses.
+Medicare is a federally facilitated health insurance program that you have paid into for most of your working life.
+Original Medicare, also known as Medicare Part A and Medicare Part B, will only cover a portion of your healthcare.
+Still, you will be responsible for some of your remaining medical expenses.
 Your cost-share under Original Medicare includes, but isn’t limited to, deductibles, coinsurances/copayments, and excess charges.
 These cost-shares can be considered your “gaps in coverage.”

-In our retirement years the last thing we want to do is worry about unexpected medical costs piling up.
+In our retirement years, the last thing we want to do is worry about unexpected medical costs piling up.
 Luckily, there are plans available that can help to fill in these gaps and give Medicare enrollees peace of mind.
-Plans that are designed specifically to work with Original Medicare are called Medicare Supplement Plans, or MediGap Plans.
+Plans designed specifically to work with Original Medicare are called Medicare Supplement plans, or Medigap Plans.

 Medicare Supplement Plans

 Fortunately for you, the government has standardized these Medigap plans.
-This will mean that the only difference between each lettered plan is going to be how much you monthly for the premium based on the insurance company you enroll with.
-Essentially the benefits offered under a Plan N, regardless of insurance carrier, must be identical.
-CMS mandates each plan’s benefits, and a Plan N cannot offer more benefits or less benefits than another Plan N, just because the insurance carrier is different.
+This will mean that the only difference between each lettered plan will be how much you monthly for the premium based on the insurance company you enroll with.
+Essentially, the benefits offered under a Plan N, regardless of insurance carrier, must be identical.
+CMS mandates each plan’s benefits, and a Plan N cannot offer more benefits or fewer benefits than another Plan N just because the insurance carrier is different.

 When it comes to your options for choosing a Medigap plan, there are going to be twelve to consider.
 They will be labeled as follows: A, B, C, D, F, high-deductible F, G, high-deductible G, K, L, M, and N. In case you were wondering what happened to plans E, H, I, and J, these plans won’t be available to purchase as a supplement to your Medicare.
 Also, if you turned 65 after January 1st, 2020, you are not eligible to enroll in Plan F, Plan C, or Plan F high-deductible.